apollographql/apollo-server/docs/source/features/plugins.md

 ## Definition

-> **Types:** To facilitate plugin development, the `apollo-server-plugin-base` module exports [the `ApolloServerPlugin` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) for plugins to utilize.
-It's recommended to use this interafce when building custom plugins.
+> **Types:** If you're using TypeScript to develop a custom plugin, the `apollo-server-plugin-base` module exports [the `ApolloServerPlugin` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) for plugins to utilize.

 A plugin defines the life-cycle events it wishes to act upon using an object which maps events (specific events are defined in further detail later in this document) to the functions that implement them.